austta/austta.org.au/times.md

 ---
 The Times contains articles of interest to students of transport timetable history.
 The magazine has been published monthly since 1983.

-Current hard copy issues of The Times, along with the current news magazine [Table Talk](ttalk.html) are available to [members](membship.html#membership).
+Copies of The Times are not placed on this site until they are two months old.
+Current hard copy issues of Table Talk, with up-to-the-minute news, are available sooner to [members](membship.html#membership).

 ## Writing for <span class="TimesLogo">The Times</span>
 Have your say in print on any transport timetable matter.
 The Times includes letters to the editor.